Cicular Queue

 To delete values in a circular queue, we have to check the following conditions.

-• If FRONT = -1, then there is no element in the queue.
+• If FRONT = -1, then no element in the queue.

-• If FRONT = REAR and the queue are not empty, then after deleting the element from the front, the queue becomes empty, so the FRONT and REAR are set to -1.
+• If FRONT = REAR and the queue is not empty, then after deleting the element from the front, the queue becomes empty, so the FRONT and REAR are set to -1.

-• If FRONT = MAX - 1, and the queue is not empty, then after deleting the element from the front the queue becomes empty.
+• If FRONT = MAX - 1, and the queue is not empty, then after deleting the element from the front the queue become empty.

 Algorithm to delete element in a Circular queue